graceo246/Tableau-Sales-Dashboard/README.md

 2. Products Sold: This indicates the total number of products sold, reflecting the volume of transactions.

-3. Average Order Value (AOV): This calculates the average amount spent per order, providing insights into customer purchasing behavior.
+3. Average Order Value (AOV): This calculates the average amount spent per order, providing insights into customer purchasing behaviour.

 4. Profit: Displays the total profit generated from sales.

+5. New vs Returning customers: This visualization distinguishes between new and returning customers, helping to identify customer retention and acquisition trends.

+6. Top 5 performing products: Shows the Top 5 Performing Products based on sales volume, allowing for quick identification of bestsellers.

+7. Sales Contribution by Category: A bar chart that visualizes the revenue contribution of different product categories, highlighting areas of strength and opportunity.

+8. Transactions by Year: A bar chart illustrating the number of transactions over the years, highlighting sales growth or decline.

+9. Map of Countries by Sales: This geographic visualization displays sales figures by country.

 ## Products Overview Page